avivace/j2-resume/README.md

 <img src=".meta/name.svg" alt="j2-resume" width="250">
 </h1>

-An opinionated workflow to produce different versions of a Curriculum Vitae (rèsumè) document using different templates, styles and formats without having to mantain them all.
+> ## An opinionated workflow to produce different versions of a Curriculum Vitae (rèsumè) document using different templates, styles and formats without having to mantain them all.

 ![Architecture](.meta/flow.svg)

 ## Goals

-- Have an agnostic data source and just edit that when updating the informations;
+- Have an agnostic data source (JSON) and edit ONLY that when updating the informations (API access to a remote endpoint exposing a compliant JSON is trivially implementable, too).
-- Easily edit the data source using a text editor or a (visual) JSON editor;
+- Have data source compliant and validated against a formal specification or schema (use JSON schema and possibly the JSON-Resume specification?).
+Templates must respect this schema too.
-- If the language doesn't support templating, keep their hybrid Jinja2 templates clean and similar to their plain format versions;
+- Easily update and version the data source using a text editor or a (visual) JSON editor;
-- Keep the data source compliant and validated against a resume JSON schema (use JSON Resume specification?).
-Templates must respect that schema too.
+- Keep the hybrid Jinja2 templates clean and similar to their plain format versions;

 ## Requirements